ybendor/tower-defense/README.md

 tower-defense
 =============

 A fresh take on the classic tower defense game.
-Made in Python (graphics with Tkinter) for [15-112 Fundamentals of Programming and Computer Science](http://www.kosbie.net/cmu/fall-12/15-112/) at Carnegie Mellon University.
+Made in Python (graphics with Tkinter) for Open Source course at Hebrew University of Jerusalem.

 Description